vuongducphuong/documentation/content/applications/services/helpdesk/advanced/after_sales.rst

    The services that are enabled can vary based on the type of support a team provides.

 .. warning::
-   As all of the after-sales services in Odoo require integration with other applications, enabling any of them may result in the installation of additional modules or applications. *Installing a new application on a One-App-Free database will trigger a 15-day trial.
+   As all of the after-sales services in Leansoft require integration with other applications, enabling any of them may result in the installation of additional modules or applications. *Installing a new application on a One-App-Free database will trigger a 15-day trial.
 At the end of the trial, if a paid subscription has not been added to the database, it will no longer be accessible.*